apache/streampipes-website/docs/06_extend-sdk-stream-requirements.md

 Once users create pipelines in the StreamPipes Pipeline Editor, these requirements are verified against the connected event stream.
 By using this feature, StreamPipes ensures that only pipeline elements can be connected that are syntactically and semantically valid.

 This guide covers the creation of stream requirements.
-Before reading this section, we recommend that you make yourself familiar with the SDK guide on [data processors](dev-guide-processor-sdk.md) and [data sinks](dev-guide-sink-sdk.md).
+Before reading this section, we recommend that you make yourself familiar with the SDK guide on [data processors](extend-first-processor).

 :::tip Code on Github